BANGAUTOGLASS

 In most cases, a shattered quarter window from a break-in falls under comprehensive coverage rather than collision coverage on an auto insurance policy.
 Comprehensive coverage typically handles theft, vandalism, and similar non-collision incidents — which is exactly what a smash-and-grab represents.
 Whether this is worth filing depends on your specific deductible versus the replacement cost, and that's a conversation to have with your insurer.

 If you haven't started an insurance claim yet and you'd like some guidance navigating that process, Bang AutoGlass can assist you in understanding the steps and working through your options.
-We won't file the claim on your behalf — that's between you and your insurance provider — but we're happy to help you understand what information is typically needed and how the process works from the glass shop side.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 One thing worth knowing: some comprehensive policies include glass coverage with no deductible or a reduced deductible.
 It's worth a quick call to your insurer before assuming you'll owe anything out of pocket.